We’ve got everything you need to know about one of Washington, DC’s most popular attractions.

 The museum contains thousands of espionage artifacts.

-Films will showcase fascinating stories and elements of spycraft.
+Films showcase fascinating stories and elements of spycraft.

 Original short films are sprinkled throughout your Spy Museum excursion.
 The Briefing Theater includes a film that guides you through the experience of being a spy, including dead drops, disguises and deceit.
 Real Spies, Real Stories dives deep into real-life spy operations from the actual participants, providing insight into the trade that you can’t get anywhere else.